colah/Conv-Nets-Series/part2.md

 Armed with this perspective, a lot of things become more intuitive.

 Let's consider a non-probabilistic example.
 Convolutions are sometimes used in audio manipulation.
 For example, one might use a function with two spikes in it, but zero everywhere else, to create an echo.
-As our double-spiked function slides, one spike hits a point in time first, adding that signal to the output sound, and later, another spike follows, adding it again.
+As our double-spiked function slides, one spike hits a point in time first, adding that signal to the output sound, and later, another spike follows, adding a second, delayed copy.

 Higher Dimensional Convolutions
 =================================